 Not everyone will click ads that appear at the top of Google searching—knowing those are paid ads vying for their attention.
 On the other hand, if you don’t use search engine marketing you are giving at least three competitors the opportunity to be seen before you in search engine results.

-Mark Purtell, Director of SEO at Media Whiz, suggests that small businesses utilize geo-modified keyword targeting in their local marketing efforts.
+Mark Purtell, Director of SEO at Media Whiz, suggests that small local businesses utilize geo-modified keyword targeting in their local marketing efforts.
 Purtell suggests that marketers start by, “optimizing for the geographic areas that have the highest demand for the specific product or service that is being sold and working down from there.”

 If your small business is just getting started with search engine optimization and search engine marketing, building geo-targeted content can create opportunities for your landing pages to claim page 1 rankings while still adhering to a limited budget.